-MICHAEL V. DRAKE CENTER FOR TEACHING AND LEARNING
+MICHAEL V. DRAKE CENTER FOR TEACHING AND LEARNING at The Ohio State University

 The Michael V. Drake Institute for Teaching and Learning (Drake Institute) supports The Ohio State University as an exemplar of teaching excellence, research, and innovation to improve student success.
-Its mission is to advance at-scale professional learning, evidence-based instructional strategies, and research and policy that elevate, across the university, the work of all who teach
+Its mission is to advance at-scale professional learning, evidence-based instructional strategies, and research and policy that elevate, across the university, the work of all who teach.